ExpressionEngine/ExpressionEngine-User-Guide/docs/cli/built-in-commands/backup-database.md

     --absolute_path=<value>
     -a <value>
-        Absolute path to database backup
+        Absolute path to the directory the database backup will be stored

     --file_name=<value>
     -f <value>